 - Neuropathy: Damage to a peripheral nerve in the leg at any point along its path, for example, neuropathy of the common peroneal nerve, deep peroneal nerve, or the sciatic nerve

 - Lumbosacral plexopathy: Damage to a group of nerves (plexus) in the lumbar and sacral spine

 Foot drop may also occur when the nerves in the leg and/or feet are damaged due to systemic conditions or genetic disorders.
 A few examples include diabetes, vasculitis (inflammation of blood vessels), and hereditary neuropathy with liability to pressure palsies (HNPP).
-Rarely, a tumor, blocked blood vessel, or bleeding in the brain may cause foot drop.
+Rarely, a tumor, blocked blood vessel, or bleeding in the brain may cause such effect.

 “Most people will fully recover from foot drop.
-Some patients who have foot drop that is caused by a more serious condition may never recover fully from the condition.
+Some patients who have them is caused by a more serious condition may never recover fully from the condition.
 If you are having trouble moving your feet, or you notice that you are adjusting the way you walk in order to avoid dragging your toes, contact our doctor.”